 Directions

-1. Prepare the Egg Mixture: Beat egg yolks and sugar until creamy and light in color.
+- Prepare the Egg Mixture: Beat egg yolks and sugar until its creamy and light colored.

-3. Add Flavoring: Stir in the freshly grated nutmeg and a pinch of salt to enhance the flavor.
+- Add Flavoring: Stir in nutmeg and a pinch of salt to bring out the taste.

-5. Combine the Mixtures: Gently fold the whipped egg whites into the yolk mixture, creating a fluffy consistency.
+- Combine the Mixtures: Carefully fold the whipped whites into the yolk mix so it's fluffy.

-7. Chill and Serve: Refrigerate the eggnog for a few hours to allow the flavors to meld, then serve chilled with optional whipped cream on top.
+- Chill and Serve: Let it sit in the fridge for a few hours so the flavors can mingle, then serve cold with optional whipped cream.

 Tips and Advice

-• How to store leftover eggnog: Store in a sealed container in the refrigerator for up to three days.
+- How to store leftover eggnog: Keep it in a sealed container in the fridge for up to three days.

-• Making eggnog a day or two in advance: This allows the flavors to develop further.
+- Making eggnog a day or two in advance: This helps the flavors blend better.

 Health Considerations